Childhood Cancer Awareness

 - Soft tissue sarcomas (tumours that begin in the connective tissue)

 Children can be treated if cancer is detected early.
-Although childhood cancers share general symptoms with other illnesses, it’s important that the early warning signs are noted with urgency.
+Although childhood cancers share general symptoms with other illnesses, the early warning signs must be noted with urgency.

 In South Africa, the St Siluan Warning Signs for Childhood Cancer are used.